 14 Jun You should cook with Marmite yeast extract

-yeast extract, that mysterious brown condiment the Brits eat on toast.
-That’s because Kenji Lopéz-Alt of the website Serious Eats is evangelizing the stuff on tour for his new book, The Food Lab, as one of the all-time greatest “umami bombs” you can keep in your kitchen cabinet.
-And unlike anchovies or fish sauce, it’s 100 percent vegan.
+If you’re a follower of food media, you may have noticed a recent uptick in the number of times you’ve heard about Marmite.
+It is also known as a mysterious brown condiment the Brits eat on toast.
+That’s because of Kenji Lopéz-Alt of the website Serious Eats.
+Indeed, he is evangelizing the stuff on tour for his new book, The Food Lab.
+He presents it as one of the all-time greatest “umami bombs” you can keep in your kitchen cabinet.
+Unlike anchovies or fish sauce, it’s 100 percent vegan.

-yeast extract and Vegemite were included in the ration packs of British and Australian soldiers during WWII to keep “fighting men fighting fit.”
+Could Lopéz-Alt usher in an American Marmite revolution?
+Indeed, the rest of the English-speaking world has been harnessing the power of yeast extract for more than a century, both in cooking and as a dietary supplement.
+Beginning in the 1920s and 30s, it was given to pregnant women as a powerful source of folate and to prevent anemia.
+Marmite and Vegemite were included in the ration packs of British and Australian soldiers during WWII to keep “fighting men fighting fit.”
 Today, the NHS recommends Marmite as a good source of B12 for individuals on a vegetarian diet, who don’t regularly absorb the vitamin from animal foods.
 Its high B-vitamin content has even led to the widespread myth that regular consumption will ward off mosquitoes.